Market Sentiment Edge – Volatility

 This is the fourth part of our in-depth look into the various edges traders base their decision making.
 You can see part 3 here, and all related articles here.
 Those who are subscribed to our newsletter are familiar with this indicator: It is based on the market IV and indicates when it is too high, and there is an edge for downside or too low and there is an edge for the upside.
 In this article we will describe the indicator in more details.

-The volatility indicator is cyclical, so when the IV is high you should use strategies that profit from volatility drop, and when IV is low you should use strategies that profit from volatility rise.
+The volatility indicator is cyclical, so when the implied volatility (IV) is high you should use strategies that profit from volatility drop, and when IV is low you should use strategies that profit from volatility rise.
+So, when it comes to trading implied volatility, this is certainly a good thing to know.

 The Indicator ranks the 200 last values of VIX, normalized to 100.
 When checking how current values effect future values – we see a clear indication that when the value is high – future value will be low and vice verse.